nicolasdao/template-empty-python/README.md

 # EMPTY PYTHON3 PROJECT

 This (almost) empty project helps getting started with Python3.
-This project contains 2 dev dependencies:
+This project contains four dev dependencies:
 - `black` to clean and format your code to follow the Python conventions.
 - `flake8` to lint.
+- `build` to optionally build your package.
+- `twine` to optionally publish your package to PyPI.

-Those 2 tools are run sequentially via the `make t` command.
-To learn more this command does and how to configure it, please refer to the [Linting and formatting](#linting-and-formatting) section.
+`black` and `flake8` are executed sequentially via the `make t` command, while `build` is executed via the `make b` command and `twine` is executed via `make p`.
+To learn more about what those commands do and how to configure them, please refer to the [Linting and formatting](#linting-and-formatting) and the [Building and distributing your package](#building-and-distributing-your-package) sections.

 To install this template: